Data Driven Leadership

 Guest: Lori Hotzel, CIO, Children's Hospital Association

 How did Children’s Hospital Association achieve a data transformation that saved them $2 million annually?
-They started with a strategic data assessment and got clear on strategy first.
+They started with a strategic data roadmap and got clear on strategy first.

 Listen On